 Bright highlights in the gardens

-If you're visiting Calke's gardens this spring, the stunning displays on Calke's auricula theatre are well worth a visit.
+The gardens are a delight in spring, home to an array of fragrant flowers – including a stunning display on the auricula theatre.
 A rare survival of nineteenth-century display gardening, the theatre was originally designed to show off prize specimen auriculas and to preserve the blooms for longer.

-May is the perfect time to see a bright and summery display of auriculas on the theatre – a perfect spot to capture bright and colourful photographs.
-Later in the season, you'll see a pretty display of summery pelargoniums.
+May is the perfect time to see a bright display of potted auriculas on the theatre – a perfect spot to capture bright and colourful photographs.
+Later in the season, the theatre is adorned with a summery display of pelargoniums.